The Ritual (2017) - Review

 When I first saw the trailer for The Ritual, I was intrigued but skeptical.
 It looked like a by-the-numbers movie about a killer cult some poor guys wandered into while backpacking.
 I was also skeptical because it was yet another Netflix horror movie and, if you’ve read my other reviews of Netflix horror films (1922, Before I Wake, Eli, Birdbox, Velvet Buzzsaw), then you know that most of their horror movies have been misses with me.
 Having finally given The Ritual my time, however, I regret not watching it sooner.

-The Ritual is not necessarily doing anything that hasn’t been done before, but it is certainly not by-the-numbers.
+The Ritual is not necessarily doing anything that hasn’t been done before, but it is certainly not by the numbers.
 There’s good characterization, decent dialogue, truly haunting moments that are shot well, and impressive design and special effects.
 I would dare say it’s my favorite Netflix horror film I’ve seen thus far.

 ritual_review4.jpg